-Your grade in this course will be based on participation during in-class activities and (roughly) weekly homework assignments of various types (25%), written analysis reports (40%), oral presentations (20%), peer reviews (10%) and overall project organization (5%).
+Your grade in this course will be based on individual homework assignments of various types (22%) and two case studies (78%).
+The case studies are comprised of multiple assignments each.
 There are no tests for this course.
 However, you will be submitting a final report and doing an oral presentation using visual aids during the final exam period.
-More details to follow.